Updated on 2023-02-21 by Adam Hardy

 Aside from the climate action we can take in our private life, if I were still working in a corporation, these are the questions I would askHow Much Do A Company’s Ethics Matter In The Modern Professional Climate?
 A lot!
 See this article in Forbes:

 - Does the corporation I work for have a strong set of Environmental, Social and Governance policies?
-“Strong” means the policies are proportionate to the climate crisis, i.e. are designed to reach zero emissions by 2030.
+“Strong” means the policies are proportionate to the climate crisis, i.e. are designed to halve emissions by 2030 (not just some far off 2050 goal).

-- Is the corporation a force for good, or are its business activities fundamentally destructive?
+- Is the corporation a force for good, or are its business activities fundamentally destructive and ethically questionable?

 - What lobbying activities does the business undertake?